 How to Care for your U-Pick Blueberries

-I always thought you kept u-pick (or even store bought) berries fresh by not washing them until you were ready to eat them, but I did a little research for this article and found out there is a secret ingredient to keep them fresh longer, vinegar.
+I always thought you kept U-pick berries (or even store-bought ones) fresh by not washing them until you were ready to eat them.
+I did a little research for this article and found out there is a secret ingredient to keep them fresh longer: vinegar.
 Sounds weird but it makes sense, and every article I read said the berries don’t taste like vinegar afterwards.
 Here’s what I found.

 Blueberry Recipes Using U-Pick Blueberries

-The blueberries are so tasty.
-I would say I'd make blueberry pancakes or muffins or some fabulous blueberry tart, but we can't keep them around that long.
+The blueberries are so tasty, I can't help but eat them almost immediately.
+I would say I'd make blueberry pancakes or muffins or some fabulous blueberry tart, but we can't keep them around that long!

-My friend Karen has an incredible food blog called In the Kitchen with KP.
-If you don't eat all the blueberries you've picked, she has the most delicious recipes, including these wonderful ideas on what to do with all those blueberries.
+If you don't eat all the blueberries you've picked, there are some delicious recipes out there, including these wonderful ideas on what to do with all those blueberries.